 The fixed rate interest portion was 44 percent (20%), the duration was 3.5 years (1.1 years) and the EUR denominated debt was 100 percent (100%) of the total debt portfolio at the end of 2021.
 The basis for the interest rate risk sensitivity analysis is an aggregate Group level interest rate exposure, composed of interest-bearing financial assets, interest-bearing liabilities (excl. leases) and interest rate swaps, which are used to hedge the underlying exposures.
 The sensitivity analysis does not include interest component of foreign exchange derivatives since the impact of a one percentage point change in interest rates is not significant, assuming similar change in all currency pairs at the same time.
 For all interest-bearing debt, assets and interest rate derivatives to be fixed during the next 12 months a change of one percentage point upwards or downwards in interest rates with all other variables held constant would have following effect, net of taxes:

-Valmet has used the interest rate derivatives to hedge the interest rate risk of debt portfolio.
-All interest rate swaps have been accounted in accordance with the principles of hedge accounting as cash flow hedges.
-The nominal and fair values of the outstanding interest rate derivative contracts are presented in Financial Statements 2016 Note 8.
+Valmet has used interest rate derivatives to hedge the interest rate risk of its debt portfolio.
+All interest rate swaps have been designated to cash flow hedge accounting relationships.
+The nominal and fair values of the outstanding interest rate derivative contracts are presented in Note 9.